 The other secret to their tender consistency is that they are baked until the edges are set, but are just lightly golden on top.
 They are supposed to look soft in the center when you remove them from oven, so resist the urge to leave them in the oven for longer.
 After they sit on the hot baking sheet for a few minutes to cool off, they will be cooked through to perfection.

-The cookies will stay fresh stored in an airtight container for up to a week.
-If you want the cookies to last longer than that, you can freeze them and they will be good for up to three months.
+The cookies will stay fresh stored at room temperature in an airtight container for up to a week.
+If you want to make these cookies in advance, you can freeze the cookies after baking them and they will be good for up to three months.

 Preheat oven to 350ºF (177ºC).
 Line two baking sheets with parchment paper.

 In a large bowl, using a hand-held mixer or a stand mixer with paddle attachment, cream together the butter, brown sugar and granulated sugar until light and fluffy.
 Mix in the egg and vanilla.